marcodam03/Applied-Financial-Research/02_Net_Zero_Asset_Allocation/README.md

-# Project Name: Sustainable Finance & Portfolio Allocation
+Sustainable Finance & Portfolio Allocation

 ## Overview
 This project explores the integration of sustainability constraints (e.g., carbon footprint reduction) into an emerging market equity portfolio.
 The objective is to assess the trade-off between environmental impact and financial performance (Sharpe Ratio, Tracking Error).